wanghalan/wanghalan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Research Associate at the <a href='https://biocomplexity.virginia.edu/'>Biocomplexity Institute, Social Decision and Analytics Division</a>.
+subtitle: Research Associate at the <a href='https://biocomplexity.virginia.edu/'>Biocomplexity Institute, Social Decision and Analytics Division</a>.

 profile:
   align: right